-Assam allows oil exploration near hoolock gibbon habitat, proposal sent to Centre for consideration
+Assam allows oil exploration near Hoolock Gibbon habitat, proposal sent to Centre for consideration

 The Court asked the Union Ministry of Environment, Forest and Climate Change (MoEF&CC) what action had been taken against Yadava, who permitted diversion of forest land in violation of the Forest (Conservation) Act, 1980 for making solid constructions to house 800 personnel with arms, ammunition and sophisticated weapons.

-The 20.98 sq km Hoollongapar Gibbon Sanctuary in Jorhat district is home to Indias only ape -- the Hoolock Gibbon.
-It also houses Northeast's only nocturnal primate -– the Bengal slow loris.
-PTI TR TR MNB
+The 20.98 sq-km Hoollongapar Gibbon Sanctuary in Jorhat district is home to India's only ape -- the Hoolock Gibbon.
+It also houses Northeast's only nocturnal primate – the Bengal slow loris.
+PTI TR MNB